LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

     (not in the input :math:`y` vector) for the purposes of computing :math:`f(t, y)`.

+(4) ERKStep supports component-wise constraints on solution components,
+    :math:`y_i < 0`, :math:`y_i \le 0`, , :math:`y_i > 0`, or
+    :math:`y_i \ge 0`, through the user-callable function :c:func:`ERKStepSetConstraints`.
+At each internal time step, if any constraint is violated then ERKStep will attempt a smaller time step that should not violate this constraint.
+This reduced step size is chosen such that the step size is the largest possible but where the solution component satisfies the constraint.

-(4) Positivity and non-negativity constraints on components can be
+(5) Positivity and non-negativity constraints on components can be
     enforced by use of the recoverable error return feature in the user-supplied right-hand side function, :math:`f`.
 When a recoverable error is encountered, ERKStep will retry the step with